-With an economic downturn and internal struggles, less than 10 years ago, BGCPR was in the midst of its own crisis that nearly shuttered its doors.
+Less than ten years ago, with an economic downturn and internal struggles, BGCPR was in the midst of its own crisis that nearly shuttered its doors.

 From Crisis To Rebirth